-The movie, opening today, marks the third and final pairing of actor Bale with director Christopher Nolan, who combined to create a rare hit franchise from Time Warner Inc. (TWX)’s DC Comics library.
+The movie, opening today, marks the third and final pairing of actor Bale with director Christopher Nolan, who combined to create a rare hit franchise from Time Warner Inc. (TWX:US)’s DC Comics library.
 “The Dark Knight Rises” is projected to generate as much as $198 million in U.S. ticket sales its first weekend, which would be the second-best film debut ever.

 Batman will return in some form, according to the studio.
 The challenge will be rebooting the franchise without alienating hardcore fans.
 The first two Bale-Nolan films, “Batman Begins” and “The Dark Knight,” collected $1.37 billion at the global box office and won a supporting-actor Oscar for the late Heath Ledger as the Joker.

 “Batman has been around in the comics for almost 75 years,” Michael Uslan, executive producer of all seven Batman films from Warner Bros. since 1989, said in an interview at the Comic-Con fan show in San Diego last week.
 “There have been so many radical interpretations in the comic books, in the art, and the story and the tone.
 He has really proven he is relevant to every era.”

 Starting with Michael Keaton’s portrayal of Batman and his alter ego, millionaire Bruce Wayne, in 1989, the films have brought in $2.63 billion in worldwide ticket sales, according to researcher Box Office Mojo.

 Nolan’s three Dark Knight pictures are inspired by the comic-book and graphic-novel renderings of Frank Miller, who envisioned a gritty, brooding Batman, in contrast to the campy 1960s television show.